15 Style Mistakes That Make You Look Older

 Florals and paisley can be hit or miss, says Allen, especially if the patterns are pale, dull, or neutral.
 Instead, try geometric patterns and stripes in a bright hue for a more playful look.

 You sport drugstore reading glasses

 The right pair of glasses can be the ultimate geek-cool accessory, so don’t be afraid to experiment.
 Look for a pair of cat-eye frames, which are universally flattering and an easy, stylish way to instantly look younger.
 You don’t even have to splurge: Amazon.com and stores like Marshalls and T.J.
 Maxx often carry discounted pairs.
 Try these 13 outfit tricks to instantly look younger.

 Instead of wearing oversize clothing to hide the parts of your body that make you feel self-conscious, Colleen Babul, the stylist operations manager for Snap+Style Business, suggests choosing pieces that accentuate what you like about your figure.
 A high-waisted pencil skirt, for example, cinches you at the smallest part of your waist, creating a flattering, youthful shape, Babul says.
 Find out which clothes look best on you, based on your body shape.

 You go gray without proper maintenance

 Going gray is no longer synonymous with getting old.
 Thanks to innovative hair products (and the recent silver hair trend), women of all ages are beginning to embrace their natural hair color with confidence.
 As you start to go gray, Melinda Haxhari, a colorist at Vu Hair, recommends adding a glaze to your hair-care routine.
 Your hair will look brighter, shinier, and more youthful when your new gray strands have the same texture and shade as your current color, she says.
-Try these science-approved facial exercises that can take years off your age.

 You don’t know your inseam